STATUS: Completed Project

 PUBLICATIONS, PRESENTATIONS, AND OTHER PUBLICALLY AVAILABLE RESOURCES

-“Cross Network Directory Service: A Socio-technical Platform to Enable Meaningful Collaboration across Organizations” was presented as an oral presentation at the Health Care Systems Research Networks Conference in Minneapolis (April 12, 2018).
+“Cross Network Directory Service: A Socio-technical Platform to Enable Meaningful Collaboration across Organizations” was presented as an oral presentation at the Health Care Systems Research Networks Conference in Minneapolis in April 2018.

-A project poster entitled “Cross Network Directory Service: Enabling Meaningful Collaboration across Organizations” was presented at the AMIA 2018 Informatics Summit in San Francisco (March 13, 2018).
+A project poster entitled “Cross Network Directory Service: Enabling Meaningful Collaboration Across Organizations” was presented at the AMIA 2018 Informatics Summit in San Francisco in March 2018.

 Below is a list of ASPE-funded PCORTF projects that are related to this project